Privacy Policy

 We may also collect information under the following circumstances:

+• Information We Collect When You Interact with Third-Party Sites.
 The Site may include functionality that allows certain kinds of interactions between the Site and your account on a third-party website or application.
 The use of this functionality may involve the third-party site providing information to us.
 For example, we may provide links on the Site to social media sites such as Google Classroom, Clever, Facebook, Twitter and Instagram or to facilitate sending a communication from the Site.
 These third parties may retain any information used or provided in any such communications or activities and these third parties’ practices are not subject to our Privacy Policy.
 We may not control or have access to your communications through these third parties.
-Further, when you use third-party sites or services, you are using their services and not our services and they, not we, are responsible for their practices.
-You should read the applicable third-party privacy policies before using such third-party tools on our Site.
+Further, when you use third-party sites or services, you are using their services and not o

 • Providing, developing, customizing and improving your services